 helped out at Star Orchard.

-Family owned for almost 60 years
+Family owned for 60 years!

-For over 50 years, Star Orchard has had deep family roots in the small community of Hollandtown, Wisconsin.
+Star Orchard has had deep family roots in the small community of Hollandtown, Wisconsin.
 First planted in 1962, the orchard was originally called "Haen's Star Orchard" after the three Haen families who started the orchard; Jerome & Merzetha Haen, Ken & Joan Haen and Ivo & Carol Haen.
 After many years of hardwork and dedication from the families, the orchard was sold to Don Rademacher in 1975.
 Don (Jerome & Merzetha's nephew) would own the orchard until his retirement 38 years later.

 In 2013, Darrell (Jerome & Merzetha's youngest son) and his wife Sharon jumped at the chance of purchasing the orchard upon Don's retirement.
 They had dreamed of owning the orchard for many years and Darrell was especially excited to be back on the land he grew up on.
 He fondly remembers his younger days at the orchard playing in the flooded creek bed with his brothers, helping prune trees in the winter, along with picking and grading apples in the autumn.

 Although Darrell was quite young when the orchard began, his older siblings remember helping plant the very first trees.
 Some of those original McIntosh and Cortland trees are still producing quality apples and are available during "Pick-Your-Own" season.

 Through the years, Star Orchard has grown significantly in size and has become one of the largest apple orchards in Northeast Wisconsin with its 55 acres and 36 varieties of apples.
 These apples range from traditional McIntosh and Cortland apples to the more specialty varieties such as Melrose, Jonagold and Honeycrisp.